International University of Africa: Language used in instruction

 Arabic is the medium of instruction in the faculties of economics, arts, law, education and shariah, and centres of the university on the bachelor degree level.
-It is also the medium of instruction and dissertation writing for the post-graduate studies.
-English is the language of instruction in the faculties of engineering, medicine, pharmacy, dentistry, nursing and faculties of laboratory sciences.
+It is also the medium of instruction and dissertation writing for post-graduate studies.
+English is the language of instruction in the faculties of engineering, Medicine, pharmacy, dentistry, nursing and faculties of laboratory sciences.